 An alternative approach is to extend the lease informally by agreement with the landlord either before or after the sale.
 If you are informally negotiating there are no rules and so you cannot insist on the landlord agreeing to grant an extension or transferring the benefit of an agreement to the buyer.

-I am the registered owner of a 1 bedroom flat in Borehamwood and Elstree, conveyancing having been completed 4 years ago.
-Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
-Corresponding properties in Borehamwood and Elstree with over 90 years remaining are worth £180,000.
-The ground rent is £65 invoiced every year.
-The lease terminates on 21st October 2078
+I acquired a studio flat in Borehamwood and Elstree, conveyancing was carried out October 2007.
+Can you shed any light on how much the price could be for a 90 year extension to my lease?
+Similar flats in Borehamwood and Elstree with over 90 years remaining are worth £216,000.
+The ground rent is £50 invoiced annually.
+The lease terminates on 21st October 2089

-The figure above a general guide to costs for renewing a lease, but we cannot give you the actual costs in the absence of detailed investigations.
-You should not use the figures in tribunal or court proceedings.
-There may be additional issues that need to be considered and you obviously want to be as accurate as possible in your negotiations.
-Neither should you move forward based on this information before getting professional advice.
+The suggested premium range that we have given is a general guide to costs for extending a lease, but we are not able to supply the actual costs in the absence of detailed due diligence.
+Do not use the figures in tribunal or court proceedings.
+There are no doubt additional concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
+You should not take any other action based on this information without first getting professional advice.